| | | | | |

 Loading products...

-What are the main differences between Direct Drive wheel products?
+What are the Main Differences Between Direct Drive Wheelbases?

 The differences lie in motor type, which dramatically affects the character of force feedback you’ll feel.
 Outrunner motors, used by Moza and some Fanatec models, spin the magnets around a stationary core.
 This design inherently minimises cogging torque and produces exceptionally smooth FFB.

-What I’ve read in the community is that outrunners tend to feel “buttery” and refined, particularly at the wheel’s centre position.
-I worry these people don’t have any real track experience.
-I have a slightly different opinion: smooth isn’t always what you want – not perfectly smooth.
+Some people say that outrunners tend to feel “buttery” and refined, particularly at the wheel’s centre position.
+I have a different opinion: smooth isn’t always what you want – not perfectly smooth.
 You want the vibration (it indicates understeer in a real car).
-I like a bit of noise – a real racing car steering wheel isn’t this sublime, “buttery” experience – most of the communication about the tyres comes through the wheel (acknowledging the seat feelings too in a real car!)
+I like a bit of noise – a real racing car steering wheel isn’t this sublime, “buttery” experience – most of the communication about the tyres comes through the wheel (acknowledging the seat feelings too in a real car!).

 The back of the outrunner motor in a Fanatec DD1.